 Understanding the Causes and Consequences of Natural Gas Explosions

-In California, gas companies are responsible for installing, operating, and maintaining the gas pipelines and valves to make sure the public is safe from harm.
+In California, gas companies are responsible for installing, operating, and maintaining the gas pipelines and valves to ensure the public is safe from harm.
 While gas explosions are not common, they do occur.

 Gas lines are everywhere in our residential and business communities in California.
-They generally are assumed safe from risk of harm and replaced when necessary, but some factors are unforeseen.
+They are generally assumed safe from the risk of harm and replaced when necessary, but some unforeseen factors.

 When a gas line becomes corroded, it can rupture and explode due to poor repairs or maintenance with severe consequences.

-Another type of natural gas explosion occurs when a repairman accidentally leaves the gas line open, which places anyone in the residence at severe risk of harm with little time to escape.
+Another type of natural gas explosion occurs when a repairer accidentally leaves the gas line open, which places anyone in residence at severe risk of harm with little time to escape.

 Construction sites are another common place where a gas explosion can occur.
-In most gas line explosions, flames can rise hundreds of feet and the fire will quickly spread.
+In most gas line explosions, flames can rise hundreds of feet, quickly spreading the fire.

 Burn injuries will require painful and extensive rehabilitation, skin grafts, and numerous reconstructive surgeries.

-Gas explosions are preventable accidents and some workplace explosion accidents occur when flammable or pressurized materials are not properly handled by employees.
+Gas explosions are preventable, and some workplace explosion accidents occur when employees do not correctly handle flammable or pressurized materials.

 If you or a family member has been injured in a natural gas explosion, you might be entitled to financial compensation.

-In the unfortunate tragedy where a family member was killed, then family members of wrongful death victims can hold negligent parties responsible.
+In the unfortunate tragedy where a family member was killed, the family of wrongful death victims can hold negligent parties responsible.

-Our Los Angeles personal injury attorneys are providing an overview below to help you better understand natural gas explosions.
+Our Los Angeles personal injury attorneys provide an overview below to help you better understand natural gas explosions.